How Design Can Enhance the Brain Health of a Rapidly Aging Population

 Working on an individualized scale, “Team Small” considered user interactions, landscape integration and materiality in their design.
 Comprised of two overlapping circles for passive and active engagement, their park provides visually compelling sculptural seating areas and low-impact exercise equipment along a circular path made of soft blue paving-like material.

-Warner believes circular designs also promote exercise and that soft ground coverings (such as the blue material “Team Small” selected) are particularly good in the event of falls, indicating that environments designed for both physical and mental health in conjunction, are ideal.
+“Team Small’s” innovative circular layout aligns with best practices for designing for elders who suffer from cognitive decline.
+It promotes exercise and the soft ground coverings the team selected are particularly good in the event of falls.
+The project also promotes the notion that environments designed for both physical and mental health in conjunction, are ideal.

 Rising to the challenge of a slightly broader scale that needed to consider site layout and adjacencies, “Team Medium” designed an environment that could support individual choices and collective experiences at the same time.